-- 95. The following activities have been undertaken to raise awareness and seek feedback on the Council's budget.
-These include:- - Periodic information to staff; participation in relation to Organisational Review; - Reports to each of the Area Committees inviting feedback on their respective budget proposals and options for savings; the resolutions of each Area Committee are provided at Appendix I. - Information has been sent to the East Lancashire Chamber of Commerce based on the reports presented to the Policy and Resources Committee in December.
+- 96. The following activities have been undertaken to raise awareness and seek feedback on the Council's budget.
+These include:- - Periodic information to staff; participation in relation to Organisational Review; - Reports to each of the Area Committees inviting feedback on their respective budget proposals and options for savings; the resolutions of each Area Committee are provided at Appendix J and the Executive is requested to note these when deliberating on the recommended budget. - Information has been sent to the East Lancashire Chamber of Commerce based on the reports presented to the Policy and Resources Committee in December.